Open-Attestation/open-attestation/README.md

 console.log(data);
 ```

-### Utilities
+### Utils

-Utilities refers to the `utils` function.
-It checks whether a document is a valid OA file that has been wrapped or signed.
+A number of utility functions can be found under `utils`, which check whether a document is a valid OA file that has been wrapped or signed.
+The `diagnose` function can also be used for troubleshooting.

 ```js
 import { utils } from "@govtechsg/open-attestation";